 Note, the (-j) corresponds to the number of cores in your system to speed up the build time.
-If you have a powerful server, you can set this as high as you like.
-If you don’t, then it will be the default option of 1.
+If you have a powerful server, you can set this as high as possible.
+If you don’t, it will be the default option of 1.
 To find out how many cores you have on your system, execute the following code:

 As you can see, we have two cores, so in the (make) command, we used (-j 2).

 In the last step, once you have finished with the build process, you will install Python 3.10 source by executing the following:

 Note, the guide has used (altinstall) instead of the default (install) because it will overwrite the default python3 binary python binary file /usr/bin/python.

 Check the version of the installation to make sure it has been installed successfully and its current build number:

 Python’s venv module is a virtual environment is a Python environment such that the Python interpreter, libraries, and scripts installed into it are isolated from those established in other virtual environments, and (by default) any libraries installed on your operating system, for example, those that are installed on your Linux Mint operating system to avoid clashing and disturbing your production environments.

 To make sure Python 3.10 is installed correctly and functioning, create a quick Python project.

 First, create the project directory and navigate to it:

 Now inside the project root directory, run the following command to create a virtual environment, for the test name it test_app: